Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 Download source code; put into new folder which in turn should be in a folder labelled 'Submods' in MAS's 'Game' directory, alongside the "Mod_assets" folder and all the scripts for MAS.

-Auto-updater version requires Booplicate's "Submod Updater Plugin" otherwise you will encounter a error upon booting up the game.
+Auto-updater version requires Booplicate's [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin) otherwise you will encounter a error upon booting up the game.

 This submod was originally created with MAS version 12.8; earlier versions are not guarenteed to work with SCL.